stellaris-mods/mercenary-enclave/readme.md

 - Make sure the enclave can spawn their operations fleet if the enclave HQ is inside the borders of an empire that has given them access, AND they are the target.
 - Make a copy of unrest.4235 and run that on the target if a planet liberation attempt fails?
 We would have to make a copy, because the vanilla event uses FROM/FROMFROM in the localisation strings
 - Probably want to ignore systems/planets with `has_any_megastructure = yes` for various operation types
-- Military fleet raid target selection probably needs tweaking
+- Military Military Ships Raid target selection probably needs tweaking
 - What are the `shroud` and `shroud_spirits` country types?
 Should they be valid targets for any operations?
 - MISSION TYPE: Assist Fleet/Admiral, where the Mercenary Enclave will rush in to assist you in combat for the next 5-10-20-50 or whatever years (cheaper per year, if the contract is longer).
 Perhaps tie it to a specific Admiral, and if that admiral dies somehow open a window to let the player select the next admiral the ME should follow
 - During a Liberation mission, if the target planet suddenly is NOT a valid liberation target, either find a new target, or abort, depending on how far along we are